 To make estimates for the current year, it is not possible to use death data, as we are interested in the population who are currently or very recently alive.

-So the KT method uses an average of the last five years of age at death information to produce an estimate of the number of survivors for the most current year.
+So the KT method uses an average of the last 5 years of age-at-death information to produce an estimate of the number of survivors for the most current year.

-The estimates are then constrained to the official mid-year population estimate of the total number in the population aged 90+ for that year.
+The estimates are then constrained to the official mid-year population estimate of the total number in the population aged 90 and over for that year.